-Settling velocities and floc sizes have been studied in laboratory conditions and in field conditions (Holwerd site, The Netherlands) using a simple mechanical in situ settling tube (Piranha-tube) and a sophisticated videocamera system (LABSFLOC-2).
-The results of the laboratory and field tests are described, analyzed and compared.
+Settling velocities and floc sizes have been studied in laboratory conditions and in field conditions (Holwerd site, The Netherlands) using a simple mechanical insitu settling tube (PIRANHA-tube) and a sophisticated video camera system (LABSFLOC2).
+The results of the laboratory and field tests are described, analyzed and compared

-The laboratory tests involved settling velocity and floc size measurements of various sediment samples that are collected in the MUSA project.
-The sediment samples were used to make uniform suspensions (concentrations in the range of 100 to 5000 mg/l) in saline water (salinity of 35 ppt).
+The laboratory tests involved settling velocity and floc size measurements of various sediment samples collected in the MUSA-Project.
+The sediment samples were used to make uniform suspension (concentrations in the range of 100 to 5000 mg/l) in saline water (salinity of 35 ppt).
 Subsamples were taken and transferred to the settling chamber of the video-camera system.
-The observed floc sizes are in the range of 50 to 350 μm.
+The observed floc sizes are in the range of 50 to 350 μ m.
 The characteristic settling velocities are in the range of 0.5 to 15 mm/s; most values are in the range of 1 to 10 mm/s.
-The settling velocity increases strongly with concentration in the low concentration range (< 500 mg/l), most likely caused by flocculation processes.
-The median settling velocities are relatively low for initial concentrations > 1500 mg/l (except for very sandy samples).
-The reduction of the settling velocity for higher concentrations may be caused by hindered settling processes affecting the macro-flocs, but it may also partly be related to imperfections of the sampling and test procedures, which involves the preparation of base suspensions with very small amounts of mud and sand.
+The settling velocity increases with concentration in the low concentration range (< 500 mg/l), most likely caused by flocculation processes.
+The median settling velocities are relatively low (2-5 mm/s) for initial concentrations > 1500 mg/l (except for very sandy samples).
+The reduction of the settling velocity for higher concentrations may be caused by hindered settling processes affecting the macro-flocs, but it may also partly be related to imperfections of the sampling and test procedures which involves the preparation of base suspensions with very small amounts of mud and sand.
 Although there is considerable scatter, the settling velocities show a weak increase of the median settling velocity for increasing percentage of sand; the settling velocity increases from about 2 tot 8 mm/s for very muddy samples to about 4 to 14 mm/s for very sandy samples.
-The settling velocity range of 2 to 8 mm/s for muddy samples is rather high in comparison to the settling results of the traditional sedimentation methods (settling tubes), which are giving median values mostly in the range of 0.1 to 2 mm/s for muddy samples.
-Analysis of the basic LABSFLOC-2-camera data of the floc populations shows that the amount of data with floc sizes < 30 μm is extremely small: it is often zero and up to 4% in some cases.
-Based on this, two conclusions are possible: either particles/flocs < 30 μm are not present in the samples or the LABSFLOC-2-instrument is not capable to observe particles/flocs smaller than 30 μm.
-In the latter case, the median floc size and the corresponding median settling velocity are overestimated.
+The settling velocity range of 2 to 8 mm/s for muddy samples is rather high in comparison to the settling results of the traditional sedimentation methods (from settling tube measurements), which typically give median values mostly in the range of 0.1 to 2 mm/s for muddy samples.
+Analysis of the basic LABSFLOC2camera data of the floc populations shows that the amount of data with floc sizes < 30 μm is extremely small: often zero and up to 4% in some cases.
+Based on this, two conclusions are possible: particles/flocs < 30 μm are not present in the samples or the LABSFLOC2-instrument is not capable to observe particles/flocs smaller than 30 μm.
+In the latter case, the median floc size and the corresponding median settling velocity may be overestimated, although the mass-averaged settling velocity will be little affected.